vijaykothareddy/ohh-app/README.md

 The application has been deployed to cloud by using AWS Beanstalk service.

+### AWS Beanstalk service

+This is a service provided by AWS to deploy scalable web based application.

+Under the hood it automates the configuration of *EC2*, *LoadBalancer*, *Security*, *Database* and other.

+Enables us to

 Python code has been packaged as below,

 ![](https://github.com/vijaykothareddy/Data-Engineering/blob/master/Images/packagetree.PNG)